 Sandplay further aligns with a growing emphasis on holistic approaches in medicine and health care, recognizing the importance of mental, emotional, and social well-being alongside physical health.
-By inviting us into a multivocal creative process centered on personal narratives and shared storytelling, the artists seek to facilitate social connection and encourage a vision of collective care.
+By inviting us into a multivocal creative process, the artists seek to facilitate social connection and encourage a vision of collective care.